 Chris was born on the slopes of Kilimanjaro in the town of Moshi in Tanzania, East Africa where his father was a great white hunter and his mother a teacher and nurse.
 His first language was Swahili, spoken by his Masai nanny.
 He is fortunate that he was not sold by his parents as the local Masai had never seen a white baby and wanted to purchase young Christopher for the price of 50 cows.
 At the age of six Chris was sent to several English boarding schools and later on to Rhodesia, (before Independence when it became Zimbabwe) to attend Marendellas High School.
-After graduation from Marendellas and Tanganyika had become independent, it was arranged for Chris to come to the US and live with Dennis and Mildred Branham, and attend college at Alaska Methodist University in Anchorage, where he majored in art.
-After a few years Chris was adopted by the Branham’s and also gained his U.S. citizenship.
+After graduation from Marendellas and once Tanganyika had become independent, it was arranged for Chris to come to the US and live with Dennis and Mildred Branham.
+He attended college at Alaska Methodist University in Anchorage, where he majored in art.
+After a few years Chris was adopted by the Branhams and also gained his U.S. citizenship.
 At the age of 18 he was taught to fly, which became a lifelong passion; his expertise at flying single engine planes, whether on floats, large tundra wheels or ski/wheels, gained Chris more experience in all types of terrain than almost any pilot in Alaska.
-His skill levels and knowledge, plus years of experience, is hard to surpass.
-After helping his adoptive father, Dennis, and his Uncle Bud Branham start Rainy Pass Lodge, then on to help with Kokanok Falls Lodge, and later Hayes River Lodge, he gathered forces with his older brother Mike to help with Fox Bay Lodge and later on Chris and Linda’s formation of Royal Wolf Lodge and Big Ku Lodge in Southwest Alaska.
+His skill level, knowledge and experience are hard to surpass.
+Chris helped his adoptive father, Dennis, and his Uncle Bud Branham start Rainy Pass Lodge, and went on to help with Kokhanok Falls Lodge and Hayes River Lodge.
+After joining forces with his older brother Mike at Fox Bay Lodge, he and Linda started Royal Wolf and Big Ku Lodges in Southwest Alaska.

 LINDA GRANT BRANHAM